Cite this

 2.2 Entropy and data compression

-To demonstrate this, we return to the problem of drawing colored marbles from an urn.
-Now we’re going to draw a sequence of marbles, and record the outcome of each draw using binary codewords, such as 1, 10, etc. Our goal is to choose an encoding scheme that will (on average) yield the shortest possible binary description of our sequence without introducing any ambiguity as to what the outcomes of the draws were.
-This is a lossless compression problem, and the shortest possible length is determined by the entropy of the random draw.
+Entropy determines the shortest possible binary encoding of a sequence of random events, a problem known as source coding.
+To see why, consider drawing a sequence of colored marbles from an urn and recording each outcome using binary codewords, such as 1, 10, etc. Our goal is to choose an encoding scheme that will (on average) yield the shortest binary description of our sequence without introducing any ambiguity as to what the outcomes were.
+This is a lossless compression problem.

-The amount of information and the optimal recording scheme both depend on the probabilities of each outcome.
+Both the information content and the optimal encoding depend on the probabilities of each outcome.
 For example, consider a random variable \(\mathrm{X}\) on the outcome space \(\mathcal{X}\) with associated probabilities \(p_{\mathrm{X}}\) (Figure 2, top):

 \[\begin{aligned} \mathcal{X} = \{\textcolor{blue}{\texttt{blue}}, \textcolor{gray}{\texttt{gray}}, \textcolor{#FFB528}{\texttt{yellow}}, \textcolor{#009B55}{\texttt{green}} \} \\ p_{\mathrm{X}} = \{\tfrac{1}{4}, \tfrac{1}{4}, \tfrac{1}{4}, \tfrac{1}{4} \} \end{aligned}\]